Historical Glossary

 Directory of the Ukrainian People’s Republic [Dyrektoriia Ukrainskoi Narodnoi Respubliky; named after the Directoire, the French revolutionary government of 1795-1799] – a body established in November 1918 by a coalition of Ukrainian political parties and other organisations to lead an uprising against the government of Hetman Pavlo Skoropadskyi.
 It subsequently exercised the powers of head of state in the restored Ukrainian People’s Republic. more

-Displaced persons camps – sites in Germany, Austria and other countries of Western Europe where displaced persons and refugees, mainly from Eastern Europe, were accommodated in the years immediately following the Second World War. more
+Displaced persons camps – sites in Germany, Austria and other countries of Western Europe where displaced persons and refugees, mainly from Eastern Europe, were accommodated in the years immediately after the Second World War. more

 Drahomanov, Mykhailo (1841-1895) – a Ukrainian historian, ethnographer and political thinker.
 He became a leading member of the Kyiv Hromada, a secret society which played a key role in the Ukrainian national revival in Russian-ruled Ukraine.
 In 1876 he emigrated to Geneva and became the Hromada’s spokesman in Western Europe. more

 Galicia [Halychyna] – a historical region named after the Ukrainian town of Halych.
 Its core area corresponds broadly to the present Lviv, Ivano-Frankivsk and Ternopil regions of western Ukraine and surrounding areas.
 The Kingdom of Galicia and Lodomeria, a crown land in the Austrian Empire and subsequently the Austrian part of the Austro-Hungarian Empire, included both the ethnically Ukrainian historical Galicia and an ethnically Polish area to the west.
-This led to the use of the name Eastern Galicia to denote the Ukrainian part of the crown land.
+This led to the use of the name Eastern Galicia to denote the Ukrainian part of the crown land. more

 Generalgouvernement [General Governorate, Heneralna hubernia] – a territorial entity, initially covering an area in central Poland, occupied in 1939-1945 by Nazi Germany.
 In 1941, after the German invasion of the USSR, it was expanded to include the predominantly Ukrainian pre-war Polish provinces of Lviv, Stanislaviv and Ternopil, which became the Galicia District. more